JohnAD/RJSON/README.md

 "hello world"
 ```

-*This is a bare `string`.
+*This is a bare string.
 RJSON does not allow this but JSON might or might not.*

 ```json
 true